dfaust/backup-monitor/README.md

 - `backup-script`: Inline script that will be run to create a backup.

-- `backup-path` (optional): Destination path of the backup.
-This can be a path that is not always available.
-Backup Monitor will watch the path to appear and be writable before starting backups.
+- `mount-paths` (optional): Paths that must be mounted before the backup can be run.
+Backup Monitor will watch the paths to be mounted before starting backups.

 - `interval`: Interval in which backups should be run.